hplush/slowreader/README.md

 - [`proxy/`](./proxy/): HTTP proxy server to bypass censorship or to try web clients before they install the upcoming extensions (to bypass the CORS limit of the web apps).
 - [`api/`](./api/): types and constants shared between clients and server.
 - [`docs/`](./docs/): guides for developers.
-- [`scripts/`](./scripts/): scripts to test project.
+- [`scripts/`](./scripts/): scripts to test project and configure Google Cloud.
 Check the script’s descriptions for further details.
 - [`.github/`](./.github/): scripts to test projects on CI.
 - [`.husky/`](./.husky/): scripts to call on `git commit` command to avoid popular errors.
 - [`.vscode/`](./.vscode/): VS Code settings to reduce code format errors for new contributors.